 Because we have significant international operations generating revenue in different currencies (mainly in U.S. dollars) and debt denominated in various currencies (mainly in U.S. dollars), we remain exposed to foreign exchange risks that could affect our ability to meet our obligations and result in foreign exchange losses.
-We posted a net foreign exchange loss of Ps.103 million in 2015, a net loss of Ps.400 million in 2016 and a net gain of Ps.86 million in 2017.
+We posted a net foreign exchange loss of Ps.400 million in 2016, a net gain of Ps.86 million in 2017 and net loss of Ps.233 million in 2018.
 Major devaluation or depreciation of the Mexican peso may limit our ability to transfer or to convert such currency into U.S. dollars for the purpose of making timely payments of interest and principal on our indebtedness.
 The Mexican government does not currently restrict, and for many years has not restricted, the right or ability of Mexican or foreign persons or entities to convert pesos into U.S. dollars or to transfer other currencies out of Mexico.
 The government could, however, institute restrictive exchange rate policies in the future.